miniwark/tyu/README.md

 tyu
 ===
-*tyu* is a small comand line utility to display basic system informations.
+*tyu* is a small command line utility to display basic system informations.

 *tyu* display system informations like, OS type, CPUs, memory size usage, disk usage and network trafic in real time.
 Tyu is intended to be a basic tool to check main informations in a quick and clear way.
 It **is not** intended to be another `top`, `iftop`, `iotop` (and alternatives) with a detailed monitoring.